raquo/scala-dom-types/README.md

 Files in [`defs`](https://github.com/raquo/scala-dom-types/tree/master/shared/src/main/scala/com/raquo/domtypes/generic/defs) directory contain listings of DOM attributes, props, styles, etc. – Those were adapted from Li Haoyi's [ScalaTags](http://www.lihaoyi.com/scalatags/#License), which is also MIT licensed.

-Comments marked with "MDN" are taken or derived from content created by Mozilla Contributors and are licensed under Creative Commons Attribution-ShareAlike license (CC-BY-SA), v2.5.
+Comments marked with "MDN" or linking to MDN website are taken or derived from content created by Mozilla Contributors and are licensed under Creative Commons Attribution-ShareAlike license (CC-BY-SA), v2.5.